GravityPDF/gravity-pdf-documentation/docs/v6/templates/certificates/charlie.md

 ### Signatory Details

 #### Signature (13)
-* Upload an image of your signature in JPG, PNG, or GIF format
+* Upload an image of your signature in JPG, PNG, or GIF format (a transparent PNG will give the best results)
 * An image 250px wide will be a suitable resolution in most cases.
 To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 200kb.
 * Defaults to an empty value